 All photography provided by me.

-in 2007, I noticed that there were plenty of websites for you to go and purchase gear. but, no one had any information on how to find it, where to find it and how to shop for it.
+Hi!
+Welcome to my website.
+My name is Joanne and in 2007, I noticed that there were plenty of websites for you to go and purchase gear. but, no one had any information on how to find it, where to find it and how to shop for it.
 So I started GearChic.com, wholly dedicated to the issue of protective motorcycle gear for women.
 I'm here to provide reviews, tips and insights on all things related to what you (men and women) should be wearing while riding your motorcycle or scooter.
 If you’re just starting out and don’t know what to wear, how it should fit or where to get it, let me give you a personalized gear recommendation to help narrow things down.

 Since then, it's evolved a bit to provide motivation, information and insight into riding motorcycles that you may not think you can ride.